Dennis Franchione: Newsletter controversy

 On September 27, 2007, Franchione discontinued selling a secret email newsletter to athletic boosters who paid $1,200 annually for team information that Franchione had refused to release to the public.
 The newsletter, called "VIP Connection", had been written by Franchione's personal assistant, former Kansas City Star columnist Mike McKenzie, and included specific injury reports, recruitment information, and Franchione's critical assessments of players.
 Started in the fall of 2004, the newsletter attracted 27 recipients, six of whom received the newsletter for free.
 Twenty of the recipients have been disclosed.
 The boosters were asked to sign a confidentiality statement to assure the information in the newsletter would not be used for gambling.
 Though Franchione and McKenzie denied gaining profit from the newsletter, Franchione stated that proceeds went to the company that managed his now-defunct website, coachfran.com.
 The newsletter was discovered by athletic director Bill Byrne after it was presented to him by a San Antonio Express-News reporter, who had received it through an unidentified A&M booster.
-Byrne immediately ordered Franchione to discontinue the newsletter, and Franchione complied.
-ESPN's Pat Forde speculated that the newsletter's existence had been revealed by a recipient who felt chagrin at the Aggies' effort against Miami; the Aggies lost 34–17 after being down 31–0 going into the fourth quarter.
+After Byrne made clear to Franchione that he did not approve of the newsletter, Franchione discontinued it.
+ESPN's Pat Forde speculated that the newsletter's existence had been revealed by a recipient who felt chagrin at the Aggies' lackluster effort against Miami; the Aggies lost 34–17 after being down 31–0 going into the fourth quarter.